B2B Digital Advertising: The Data-Driven Guide to Pipeline Growth

 • Demand capture: Engaging high-intent buyers with conversion-focused offers

-Budget scrutiny in B2B means executives care about pipeline contribution, not vanity metrics.
+Budget scrutiny in B2B means executives care about pipeline contribution metrics, not vanity metrics.
 Click-through rates don't matter if those clicks come from accounts that will never buy.
 Marketing qualified leads don't matter if they never convert to pipeline.
-The reality: ads must work across the full funnel to justify spend.
+Research shows only 42% of marketers know their audience's demographic information, which means most B2B ad programs are built on incomplete targeting data from the start.
+The reality: ads must work across the full funnel to justify spend, and that requires a clear b2b marketing strategy before the first dollar is committed.

 B2B advertising success starts with knowing exactly which accounts and personas to target.
 The shift from broad demographic targeting to precise account and role-based targeting isn't optional anymore.